Shinobi no Ittoki: Production and release

 Shinobi no Ittoki is produced by DMM Pictures and animated by Troyca.
 It is directed by Shuu Watanabe, with Minato Takano in charge of the series' scripts, Isamu Suzuki designing the characters and serving as chief animation director, and TOMISIRO composing the music.
 The series aired from October 4 to December 20, 2022, on Tokyo MX and AT-X. Humbreaders will perform the opening theme song "Hikari" (光), while Hockrockb will perform the ending theme song "Oboetate" (おぼえたて).
-Crunchyroll licensed the series outside of Asia, and have streamed an English dub starting on October 18, 2022.
+Crunchyroll streamed the series, and have premiered an English dub starting on October 18, 2022.